 1. Choose fruits & veggies that taste good together

 When you are producing the juice blends, select the ingredients that taste good together.
 This trick will help you make a tastier and more correspondent juice.
 Moreover, it can also make some people think that you’re a professional.

 For example, strawberries, kiwis, and pineapples have a matching taste.
 On the other hand, apples, beets, and carrots can go together.
 If you do some research, you will find a lot of fruits and veggies that have the same taste family.

-	You can read our article on 7 best combination of fruits and vegetables for the best juicing too.
+You can read our article on the 7 best combinations of fruits and vegetables for the best juicing too.

 2. Balancing flavors are very important

 It’s very important to balance between the sweet and savory flavors while making juice blends.
 Because if it is too sweet, it might be difficult to drink quickly.
 However, too savory flavors might be a little off-putting.